-Our Guidelines and our Warranties are based on over 25 years of experience and testing.
-However, due to conditions beyond our control such as quality of the actual installation, including proper application of banding and bolts, as well as structural integrity of utility poles and other construction, Consort only offers the information in this Guidebook as a guide.
+© Consort Corporation proper application of banding and bolts, as well as structural integrity of utility poles and other construction, Consort only offers the information as a guide.
 When in doubt, bring in professionals for inspection and advice.
+Our Guidelines and our Warranties are based on over 35 years of experience and testing.
+However, due to conditions beyond our control such as quality of the actual installation, including